-The Accounting Officer considers how the Trust's use of MGB resources has provided good value for money during each academic year, and reports to the MGB where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer for the Trust has delivered improved value for money during the year by:
+The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the MGB where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer has delivered improved value for money during the year as follows:

-- Rigorous procedures across the Trust for establishing, reviewing and evaluating the School budget including comparisons against national good practise.
-We have ensured that resources are directed where they are most needed and most effective in meeting educational requirements, for example by: - Targeting resources in key subjects areas (English and Maths) particularly: Talk for Writing project, Maths equipment and KS2 booster groups. - Monitoring the needs of particular pupils and ensuring that the support they receive is relevant to them one to one support in KS1 and KS2; one to one targeted tuition across Key Stage 2; one to one targeted tuition in Year 2. - Using resources to ensure pupils are inspired to learn through a broad and balanced curriculum demonstrated to our stakeholders through half termly Theme Weeks. - Peer to peer support for teachers and teaching assistants across the Trust. - The effectiveness of these strategies:

-GCPA - in the continual improvement in results in Early Years, and the achievements at the end of Key Stage in comparison to national trends.
-The School has also retained the Gold Sports Award and was successful in its re-validation as a Healthy School.

-DPA - improvement in results in Early Years, Key Stage One Phonics and end of Key Stage Two achievements in comparison to national outcomes.
-The School was congratulated on its Year 6 progress in reading, writing and maths.

-- 2) A rigorous policy, ensuring value for money comparisons for purchased items, Examples include: - Reviewing alternative purchasing options to find the best value. - Reviewing all providers and leases held at DPA upon their joining the Trust to ensure value for money. - Careful consideration has always been made as to whether the purchase is absolutely necessary and this has been extended to DPA. - Tender processes for major purchases and contracts. - Collaboration with other schools to secure better value for bulk buying of common products; provision of training and educational service personnel. - Collaborative purchasing and sharing of resources within the Trust. - 3) Rigorous evaluation of impact on pupil outcomes including examination results, progress, pupil attendance and transitions. - 4) Financial Governance.
-Our governance arrangements include regular monitoring by the MGB, each LGB and their committees.
+- Rigorous procedures across the Trust for establishing, reviewing and evaluating the school budget including comparisons against national good practise.
+We have ensured that resources are directed where they are most needed and most effective in meeting educational requirements. - Targeting resources in key subjects areas (English and maths) particularly: talk for writing project, maths resources and KS2 booster groups. - Monitoring the needs of particular pupils and ensuring that the support they receive is relevant to them one to one support in KS1 and KS2; one to one targeted tuition across Key Stage 2; one to one targeted tuition in Year 2. - Targeting resources to children with specific SEND requirements with additional Learning Support Assistants. - Using resources to ensure pupils are inspired to learn through a broad and balanced curriculum demonstrated to our stakeholders through half termly Theme Weeks at GCPA.
+A science week was planned across the Trust to introduce these weeks to DPA. - Curriculum leads working across the Trust to ensure curriculum coverage and the introduction of a robust assessment system for the foundation subjects at DPA. - The effectiveness of these strategies: - GCPA in the continual improvement in results in Early Years, and the excellent achievements at the end of each Key Stage in comparison to national trends.
+The school has also retained the Gold Sports Award.
+GCPA was also successful in achieving Gold in the national SMSC validation.
+Positive feedback was also given following a monitoring visit with regards to the provision for LAC at GCPA. - DPA improvement in results in Key Stage One Phonics and end of Key Stage Two achievements in comparison to national outcomes.
+The school achieved good in its SIAMs Inspection in the Autumn Term.
+The school improved its outcomes for reading, writing and maths combined from last academic year at Key Stage Two.
+DPA successfully achieved the Silver Sports Award for the first time. - Both academies had positive progress scores for reading, writing and maths at Key Stage Two. - A rigorous policy, ensuring value for money comparisons for purchased items, Examples include: - Reviewing alternative purchasing options to find the best value. - Monitoring providers and leases across the Trust to ensure value for money and check if further savings can be made when ordering / purchasing for two academies. - Careful consideration as to whether a purchase is absolutely necessary continues to be the expectation across the MAT. - Tender processes for major purchases and contracts. - Collaboration with other schools to secure better value for bulk buying of common products; provision of training and educational service personnel; including: Educational Psychologist support and Play Therapists.
+This has also been used for GDPR training. - Collaborative purchasing and sharing of resources within the Trust for example governor training.
+Rigorous evaluation of impact on pupil outcomes including examination results, progress, pupil attendance and transitions. - Financial Governance.
+Our governance arrangements include regular monitoring by the Board of Directors, each Governing Body and their committees.
 They receive regular CEO Reports, Headteacher reports and SDP updates, and ask relevant questions as recorded in minutes.
-The work of these committees is further informed by regular Responsible Officer visits and reports.
+The work of these committees is further informed by termly Responsible Officer visits and reports.